Get insider access

 5. Best Cheap Wireless Printer

-If you only print once in a blue moon and need a cheap printer to get the job done, consider the Canon PIXMA MG3620.
+If you want to spend as little as possible upfront, consider the Canon PIXMA MG3620.
+This printer has basic Wi-Fi connectivity but not Wi-Fi Direct.
 The build feels a little flimsy, and it only has a basic flatbed scanner, but it still prints good-quality documents and photos.
 The main downside with cheap printers like the PIXMA MG3620 is that the ink cartridges run out quickly, meaning you'll have to replace them often.
 The cost-per-print is low because replacement ink is relatively cheap; it's just inconvenient because it requires more maintenance, and you might end up with many incomplete or faded pages, wasting paper and time.
-This printer is fine for the occasional print job, but if you print more regularly, it's best to get one with better page yields, like our budget or mid-range pick.
+This printer is fine for the occasional print job, but if you print more regularly, it's best to get one with better page yields, like our budget or mid-range picks.

 See our review

 The best portable printer we've tested is the HP OfficeJet 250, an all-in-one inkjet model with a built-in rechargeable battery.
 It's a great option if you have to travel for work or print receipts at an outdoor event.
 You can connect to the printer via an existing Wi-Fi network, and the printer can also generate its own Wi-Fi signal (Wi-Fi Direct).
 It produces fairly sharp documents that look good enough for a professional work environment.
-The one big drawback is printing speed, as it only pushes out three black or six color pages per minute when plugged in, and it's even slower when running on battery.
+The big drawback is printing speed; it only prints three black or six color pages per minute when plugged in, and it's even slower on battery.
 The battery is good for about 225 prints and takes around two hours to charge.

 Aside from its slow printing speed, another downside of this printer is its low page yield.
 The cartridges aren't overly expensive, but because the cartridges don't last very long, the cost will still add up if you print a lot.
 You can increase the page yield slightly with XL ink cartridges, and the printer also accepts third-party ink, which might be cheaper.
 Unsurprisingly, it doesn't have a flatbed scanner, as it would make the printer too cumbersome to carry around.
 What it does have is a sheetfed scanner that produces very detailed scans and processes up to four pages per minute.